Cart

 Some women suffer from such severe menstrual cramps that it becomes challenging to perform everyday tasks.
 Factors that may play a role and impact this condition include; high levels of prostaglandins, a larger uterus or increased growth of uterine tissue, genetic factors, conditions like myomas and pelvic inflammation, and lifestyle factors such as stress, lack of exercise, and poor dietary habits affecting hormone balance and menstrual cycle.

-Menstrual cramps without menstruation
+Menstrual pain without menstruation

-Menopause and menstrual cramps
+Menopause and menstrual-like pain

 When should you seek medical help?